Out of the Past: Orien Greene

 As you may have noticed, Orien Greene did not wind up on the list above.
 His career would go more the way of Axel Hervelle and Dijon Thompson than Amir Johnson and Marcin Gortat.

 Coming into the draft, though, Orien was regarded as a sort of hyper-upside pick.
-According to one scouting report, he was “an extremely unique prospect…one of a kind in terms of the size, skills, athleticism, and [the] talent he [possessed] at his position.”
+According to one scouting report, he was “an extremely unique prospect…one of a kind in terms of the size, skills, athleticism, and talent he at his position.”
 That position was point guard, and at 6’5” with long arms, speed to burn, and a pass-first mentality, one didn’t have to squint too hard to see a viable second-line player who could more-than-ably run an offense while causing havoc on the defensive end.

 It was the defensive acumen that had shone through most brightly during his college career.
 A two-time Sun Belt Defensive Player of the Year, he had the size and strength to match up with opposing wings and the agility to hang with the speediest points.
 He was an aggressive defender, known for his “uncanny knack for anticipating steals and getting into passing lanes” and his “excellent” on-the-ball pressure.